 2. PPC must be concave to origin.

-In the following figure, firm reaches equilibrium at point E fulfilling the both conditions, and produces X* amount of X good and Y* amount of Y good.
-Given the prices of products X and Y goods, and thus given PX /PY, iso-revenue line MN is the highest possible line to represent highest amount of revenue.
-Any lines above MN line are desirable but unattainable.
-Similarly, any lines below MN line are attainable but undesirable and inefficient because, they do not maximize profit.
-Thus, only MN line maximizes profit fulfilling the required conditions.
+In the following figure, the firm reaches equilibrium at point E, fulfilling both conditions and produces X* amount of X good and Y* amount of Y good.
+Given the prices of products X and Y goods, and thus given PX /PY, iso-revenue line MN is the highest possible line to represent the highest amount of revenue.
+Any lines above the MN line are desirable but unattainable.
+Similarly, any lines below the MN line are attainable but undesirable and inefficient because they do not maximize profit.
+Thus, only the MN line maximizes profit, fulfilling the required conditions.

 Equilibrium of Multi-product Firm

-What happen if PPC becomes convex to origin?
-The answer is, it ends with the corner solutions producing one of either goods, and resulting in still larger amount of revenue than otherwise.
-In such a situation, thus, we have to rule out the assumption of multi-product firm.
-This is on contradiction to our basic premise, so we consider only concave PPC.
+What happens if PPC becomes convex to the origin?
+The answer is that it ends with the corner solutions producing one of either goods and resulting in a more significant revenue than otherwise.
+In such a situation, we have to rule out the assumption of a multi-product firm.
+This is in contradiction to our basic premise, so we consider only concave PPC.

 Tagged